 Education System in Germany

 The higher education institutes and universities in Germany are highly acclaimed and globally recognized.
 Most of the higher education institutes offer study programs taught in English to attract a significant number of international students.
-Moreover, most of the institutes also offer free German language classes.
+Most of the institutes also offer free German language classes.

-Three major types of higher education institutes are present in Germany, which are as follows:
+Three major types of higher education institutes are present in Germany:

-3. KUNSTHOCHSCHULEN (Colleges of art and music): These colleges offer creative and artistic programs and courses such as music, fine arts, fashion designing, and film-making.
+- KUNSTHOCHSCHULEN (Colleges of art and music): These colleges offer creative and artistic programs and courses such as music, fine arts, fashion designing, and filmmaking.

-Around 374,580 international students are enrolled in German higher education institutions, making 13 % of the total student population.
-Universities enroll roughly 70% of the foreign students.
-Most of the international students’ study Engineering at German universities.
-They form 37 % of all international students.13.14 % growth in the number of Indian students studying in Germany and numbers reached 17.5 thousand in September 2018.
+(There has been a) 11 % growth in the number of Indian students studying in Germany and numbers reached 15,000 thousand in September 2022.
 The rate of growth of Indian students is 3 x the global average of 4.4 %.
 Indians form the 2nd largest group of international students enrolled at German universities, second only to Chinese.